This time, Tibet stands silent as Olympics return to China - NewsBreak

 This time, Tibet stands silent as Olympics return to China

-GARZE COUNTY, China — (AP) — As a speedskating team was winning China’s first Olympic gold medal of the Beijing Games, all seemed quiet in the villages that line the eastern edge of the Tibetan plateau.
+As a speedskating team was winning China ’s first Olympic gold medal of the Beijing Games, all seemed quiet in the villages that line the eastern edge of the Tibetan plateau.

 A bus flew past gold-roofed monasteries on freshly paved asphalt.
 Red-robed monks rode motorcycles over windswept plains under snow-capped mountains.